 A lot of energy can be saved by switching off monitors and shutting down desktop computers at the end of every working day and switching off monitors whenever you leave your desk.
-There are over 3000 IMTS managed desktop computers and numerous other computers managed by faculties.

 If you are unsure how to switch off your computer, contact IMTS via the My IT portal (UOW Intranet).
 If you have a non-IMTS managed desktop computer, confirm you can shut down with your Faculty IT staff to determine local arrangements.
 Restarting your computer should not take long in the morning.
 Contact IMTS via the My IT portal (UOW Intranet) or your Faculty IT staff to resolve the problem.